Types of steps and where they come from

 Steps involving user interaction

-In these cases, you define what type of assignee (user, WordPress role, email field) can interact with all, or a subset of the fields of data for that specific entry.
-This can include fields that were not visible on the original form, making it possible to break a very large form down into more discrete step tasks.
+This can include fields that were not visible on the original form, allowing for the breaking down of a substantial form into more discrete step tasks.
 Standardizing these interactions ensures that your customer/employee has the information they need and a user interface focused on accomplishing the specific task.
-The workflow engine, your website, will always keep track of where the entry is within its workflow and what assignee(s) are next required to complete their steps to move the entry towards completion.

 There are two user interaction step types available by default:

-- Approval – Allow assignee(s) to approve/reject an entry
+• Approval – Allow assignee(s) to approve/reject an entry

-- User Input – Allow assignee(s) to update field values of an entry
+• User Input – Allow assignee(s) to update field values of an entry

 Non-Interactive steps